Common Grounds Unity

 Russ is a founding member and servant leader of the San Diego CGU Chapter.
 Russ is passionate about unity and has been very effective in bringing brothers and sisters together from the different streams of the Stone-Campbell Restoration Movement.

 We have attempted to provide a self-help guide in the above information.
-However, we understand the value of coaching or mentoring through the start up process and beyond.
-Please reach out to Russ at firstname.lastname@example.org to learn more about starting a chapter and/or to join a regular Zoom Meeting for CGU Chapter Leaders, future leaders, or those wishing to contribute in any way.
+However, we understand the value of coaching through the start up process and beyond.
+Please reach out to Russ at email@example.com or at firstname.lastname@example.org to learn more about joining a gathering or starting a new gathering.